Flash memory

 separated by oxide layers through which current cannot normally pass:

-How do we switch it on?
+How do we use this to store data?
 Both the source and the

 drain regions are rich in electrons (because they're made of n-type